-Luckily, being the shortest month of the year means we could be that bit closer to seeing more daylight (if it’s isn’t cloudy or rainy, that is).
-But don’t dismiss the month ahead so soon as it doesn’t have to be doom and gloom in February, or all about love, as there are wide selection of events and activities to enjoy.
+Luckily, being the shortest month of the year means we could be that bit closer to seeing more daylight (if it isn’t cloudy or rainy, that is).
+But don’t dismiss the month ahead so soon as it doesn’t have to be doom and gloom in February, or all about love, as there is a wide selection of events and activities to enjoy.
 Here to help get your February off to a flying start, we’ve rounded up some of the most fun-filled things to do this month in Glasgow.

 1. Grab your coat and head out for a walk